Healthy Legs During Pregnancy

 - Wear SIGVARIS medical compression hosiery.
 Compression hosiery and socks help promote blood circulation by improving venous blood return back to the heart.

-- At night or when resting during the day, lie comfortably with your legs slightly elevated.
+- When resting (at night or during the day), lie comfortably with your legs slightly elevated.

-- Avoid extended exposure to heat from sunbathing, hot baths, or the sauna as excessive heat will cause your veins to dilate and may induce swelling.
+- Avoid extended exposure to heat from sunbathing, hot baths, or the sauna.
+Excessive heat will cause your veins to dilate and may induce swelling.

+Clinical studies show that graduated compression stockings are beneficial and should be a mainstay in relieving symptoms of chronic venous insufficiency during pregnancy and the post partum period.
 Graduated compression hosiery is the most effective way to prevent edema or swelling.
 It also alleviates leg pain and heaviness and contributes to prevent spider veins or varicose veins.
 When using compression hosiery, the compression should be graduated, with the strongest pressure at the ankles and decreasing as it goes up the leg.
-Clinical studies show that graduated compression stockings are beneficial and should be a mainstay in relieving symptoms of chronic venous insufficiency during pregnancy and the post partum period (1).
 When you discover the benefits and comfort of compression stockings during pregnancy, you may want to continue wearing them for years after, and your legs will thank you for their improved health.

-Graduated compression is the most effective in preventing oedema or swelling, and in promoting better blood circulation.
-Wearing compression stockings during pregnancy prevents blood from pooling in the veins and reduces the increase of an elevated heart rate in both mother and child.
+Wearing compression stockings during pregnancy prevents blood from pooling in the veins and reduces elevated heart rate in both mother and child.
 Additionally, compression stockings may reduce the risk of varicose veins, phlebitis, and thrombosis.
-Compression therapy also alleviates many common symptoms such as swollen feet and ankles, or tired and achy legs.
+Compression therapy also alleviates many common symptoms such as swollen feet and ankles or tired and achy legs.

 SIGVARIS products are sold in pharmacies, orthopedic stores, medical supplies stores, and other specialized stores.